jrs-innovation-center/CODEcampAS/2-first-web-site/avatar.md

 > Note: if you do not plan to add content in the `HTML Element`, you can represent just the element by starting with the less-than symbol `<`  and ending with the slash `/` and the greater-than symbol `>`, like this `<element />`.

+---

 ## Exercise

-In this exercise, we want to create an avatar.
-We can use one of the following sites:
+In this exercise, we will create an avatar.
+We can use the following site:

 - [SigFig Creator](http://sigfigcreator.thelegomovie.com/)